kgururaj/GenomicsDB_wiki/Importing-CSV-into-GenomicsDB.md

         ]
     }

 By default, the import program assumes all input files are VCFs.
-The files (file paths) listed under the fields
-_sorted_csv_files_ and _unsorted_csv_files_  are marked as CSV files.
+The files (file paths) listed under the fields _sorted_csv_files_ and _unsorted_csv_files_  are marked as CSV files.
 Sorted CSV files are assumed to be sorted in [[column-major order|Basic-TileDB-GenomicsDB-terminology]].

 Unsorted CSV files are first sorted by invoking the [GNU sort](https://www.gnu.org/software/coreutils/manual/html_node/sort-invocation.html) command internally.
-To import unsorted CSV files, you must have GNU coreutils installed in your system and the command sort in your PATH.
-The sorted CSV file is stored in a temporary directory - generally /tmp but can be set while running the import program.
+To import unsorted CSV files, you must have GNU coreutils installed in your system and the command _sort_ in your PATH.
+The sorted CSV file is stored in a temporary directory - generally _/tmp_ but can be set to a different location when launching the import program.
 The temporary directory must be large enough to store all the sorted CSV files and the user must have write permission to the directory.

 ## Running the program